We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

-How to apply for auto insurance coverage with The General
+How to apply for The General car insurance

-Getting auto insurance coverage from The General is easy.
-You can start by getting a quote online, calling to speak with a representative, or connecting with an agent.
+To get car insurance coverage with The General, start by getting a quote online, calling to speak with a representative, or connecting with an agent.

 Visit The General’s website and enter your zip code.
 Click “Get quote”.